Yelp/osxcollector/README.md

 # OSXCollector Manual
-OSXCollector is a forensice evidence collection & analysis toolkit for OSX.
+OSXCollector is a forensic evidence collection & analysis toolkit for OSX.

 #### Forensic Collection
 The collection script runs on a potentially infected machine and outputs a JSON file that describes the target machine.
 OSXCollector gathers information from plists, sqlite databases and the local filesystem.